Ask AI

 Defining managed-loading dependencies for graph-backed assets#

-Similar to software-defined assets, Dagster infers the upstream assets from the names of the arguments to the decorated function.
+Similar to single-op asset definitions, Dagster infers the upstream assets from the names of the arguments to the decorated function.
 Dagster will then delegate loading the data to an I/O manager.

 The example below includes an asset named middle_asset. middle_asset depends on upstream_asset, and downstream_asset depends on middle_asset: